Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Introduction

-Thanks to the recent progress on on-device training study, various approaches aiming at improving the training efficiency on edge devices appear \cite{alistarh2017qsgd, banner2018scalable, chen2020statistical, lin2022device, yuan2021mest}, such as the approach yielding sparse training parameter set \cite{yuan2021mest} and employing gradient quantization to reduce back-propagation costs \cite{alistarh2017qsgd, banner2018scalable, chen2020statistical, lin2022device}.
-However, when edge devices are deployed in ever-changing environments, they are further required to be able to learn efficiently from the changing data.
-Here, the challenge is that given the inherent resource limitation of edge devices, it is impractical to continuously accumulate new data and then retrain the entire model from scratch.
-Another naive choice is to update the model only with the newly collected data, which, unfortunately, would lead to \emph{catastrophic forgetting} and thus limiting the usage of the model in future environment.
-Under this circumstance, it comes to the idea to bring incremental learning schemes into the on-edge training framework to facilitate the on-device incremental learning.
-However, the fact is that although existing incremental learning techniques \cite{hou2019learning, hung2019compacting, mirzadeh2020understanding, bang2021rainbow, lin2022towards, tiwari2022gcr, kang2022forget, jin2022helpful, mohamed2023d3former} can alleviate \emph{catastrophic forgetting} and achieve high performance for both the old tasks/data and the new ones, such methods always introduce computation-consuming components like historical model \cite{zhu2023self, shi2023prototype} and memory buffer \cite{bang2021rainbow, tiwari2022gcr}, making the on-device implementation unfeasible.
+Recent progress in low-cost training introduces various methods to improve training efficiency in resource-constrained scenarios~\cite{alistarh2017qsgd, banner2018scalable, chen2020statistical, lin2022device, yuan2021mest}.
+These methods include techniques like generating sparse trainable parameter set~\cite{yuan2021mest} and applying gradient quantization to reduce back-propagation costs~\cite{alistarh2017qsgd, banner2018scalable, chen2020statistical, lin2022device}.
+However, when resource-constrained edge devices are deployed in ever-changing environments, they are further required to be able to learn efficiently from the changing data.
+Here, the challenge is that given the inherent resource limitation of edge devices, it is impractical to continuously accumulate new data and then retrain the entire model from scratch with all the old and new data.
+Another naive choice is to update the model only with the newly collected data, which, unfortunately, would lead to catastrophic forgetting and thus limit the usage of the model in future environments.
+In this context, it comes to the idea of bringing incremental learning schemes into the low-cost training framework to facilitate low-cost incremental learning.
+However, the fact is that although existing incremental learning techniques \cite{hou2019learning, hung2019compacting, mirzadeh2020understanding, bang2021rainbow, lin2022towards, tiwari2022gcr, kang2022forget, jin2022helpful, mohamed2023d3former} can alleviate catastrophic forgetting and achieve high performance for both the old tasks/data and the new ones, they typically rely on resource-intensive components such as historical model \cite{zhu2023self, shi2023prototype} or memory buffer \cite{bang2021rainbow, tiwari2022gcr}, making them unsuitable for resource-constrained devices.
+An initial attempt to address this is SparCL~\cite{wang2022sparcl}, which reduces resource demands by sparsifying trainable parameters.
+However, its unstructured parameter sparsification still requires all parameters to participate in gradient computations, limiting actual resource savings.